Study Abroad for the Summer at the National Theatre School of Ireland

 Location: Temple Bar, Dublin

-Accommodation is based in The Binary Hub, a short stroll from the School and in central Dublin.
+Accommodation is based in UCD, a University complex in a nearby suburb.
+It is a vibrant and safe campus.
+It is a short bus journey from the school.
 The accommodation is shared with your fellow programme recipients.

 Seminars on the Irish literary tradition and on contemporary Irish theatre.
 Acting classes this week will explore of acting techniques and include short scene studies.
 The playwright focused on this week is Samuel Beckett.